The beginning of our undiagnosed journey

-SWAN UK is the only dedicated support network in the UK for families affected by a syndrome without a name – a genetic condition so rare it often remains undiagnosed.
+SWAN UK is the only dedicated support community in the UK for families affected by a syndrome without a name – a genetic condition so rare it often remains undiagnosed.

 The aim of SWAN UK is that every family gets the support that they need, regardless of whether or not they have a diagnosis.
 Our work involves: